-RSD and Algorithm 2 have similar performance when the latter converges.
-LRBFGS is clearly the best algorithm is able to reach a lower cost function value within a much smaller computational time.
+RSD and Algorithm 2 have similar performance when the latter converges and both converge very slowly.
+LRBFGS achieves a much smaller cost function value in less time and is clearly the best algorithm among the three when the effectiveness is taken into consideration.